we-mi/psNakivo/docs/Connect-Nakivo.md

 ## PARAMETERS

 ### -Credential
-Credential-Object which holds the user information for logging in
+Credential-Object which holds the user information for logging in.
+Can't be used if no password was configured.

 ```yaml
 Type: System.Management.Automation.PSCredential